Lowell, Massachusetts Therapists

 For many, the city of Lowell, Massachusetts serves as the pinnacle of New England life.
 According to the U.S. Census Bureau, Lowell is home to approximately 111,000 people.
 It is not surprising to see why so many people enjoy their time there.
 Amenities, such as places to shop or grab a bite to eat, are abundant and easy to access.
 Around just about every corner is a great place to run some errands, catch some entertainment, and more.
 Speaking of entertainment, there is always plenty to do around town after hours.
 The city’s nightlife is fast-paced and fun.
 Plus, people who prefer walking or biking over driving to most destinations should be happy to know a good deal of Lowell neighborhoods are walkable, in addition to plentiful bike lanes and an efficient public transportation system.

 The economic woes of Lowell, Massachusetts are ancillary to another complex problem.
 Experts are saying the city is going through a “mental health crisis.”
-Let’s go over, in detail, what that means, why Lowell’s mental health status-quo got to be so poor, and what you can do to get in contact with a licensed therapist who can help if you are in need.
+Let’s go over, in detail, what that means, why Lowell’s mental health status got to be so poor, and what you can do to get in contact with a licensed therapist who can help if you are in need.

 Unfortunately, the overall state of mental health in the United States is deteriorating, similar to the rest of the developed world.
 Chances are, you probably know someone struggling with mental health if not yourself.
 An especially revealing report from the National Alliance on Mental Illness estimates one in five Americans experiences mental illness during a given year.
 Narrowing the scope of the statistic fails to yield more hopeful results.
 As per a 2017 study from Mental Health America, the state of Massachusetts ranks amongst the top 50 percent of states regarding the prevalence of mental illness amongst youths and adults.
 In this context and for future reference, the term mental illness refers to any psychiatric/behavioral disorder ranging in severity.
 For example, schizophrenia or clinical depression.
 So, what is causing Lowell’s situation, in particular, to be so bad?

-Of course, unemployment and low-income tend to breed poverty.
+Of course, unemployment and low income tend to breed poverty.
 Unfortunately, the city of Lowell is no exception.
 According to Area Vibes, a Lowell resident is 42 percent more likely to be living in abject poverty relative to the average American citizen.
 Unfortunately, the relationship between income and mental health is not insignificant.
 Research indicates living in abject poverty can cause mental illness as well as amplify the experience of dealing with it.
-A recent report from the Substance Abuse and Mental Health Services Administration suggests American adults living below the federal poverty level are more than two times as likely to suffer from a diagnosable mental disorder.
+A recent report from the Substance Abuse and Mental Health Services Administration suggests that American adults living below the federal poverty level are more than two times as likely to suffer from a diagnosable mental disorder.

 Another major contributing factor to Lowell’s mental health crisis is the state of Massachusetts’s rising divorce rate.
 It is no secret that divorce often has a profound influence on the mental health of all parties involved, including children.
 If you feel your relationship is in jeopardy, it is best to seek the assistance of a counselor before making any permanent, life-altering decisions.